starsite/SwiftFM/README.md

 ### ✅ Async/await

-SwiftFM was rewritten to use modern Swift features like `async/await`.
+SwiftFM was rewritten this year to use `async/await`.
 This requires Swift 5.5 and iOS 15.
 If you need to compile for iOS 13 or 14, skip SPM and download the repo instead, and convert the `URLSession` calls using `withCheckedContinuation`.
 For more information on *that*, visit: [Swift by Sundell](https://wwdcbysundell.com/2021/wrapping-completion-handlers-into-async-apis/), [Hacking With Swift](https://www.hackingwithswift.com/quick-start/concurrency/how-to-use-continuations-to-convert-completion-handlers-into-async-functions), or watch Apple's WWDC 2021 [session](https://developer.apple.com/videos/play/wwdc2021/10132/) on the topic.

 ---